Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Idempotents on and their Zero-sets

 \subsection{A converse to Lemma \ref{lem:h-null}?}

 To study orthogonal sampling sets we will need both Lemma \ref{lem:h-null} and a converse.
 The converse would ask to find an idempotent whose zero-set is a prescribed disjoint union of multiplicative groups, and this cannot be done in all cases.
 For example, let $N=6$ and $\ZZ =\{2,3,4\}$.
 The set $\ZZ$ can be presented in the form given in Lemma \ref{lem:h-null}, namely $\ZZ=\{2,4\} \cup \{3\}$, but an exhaustive search shows that there is no idempotent $h$ on $\Z_6$ with $\ZZ(h) = \ZZ$.
-Nevertheless, in Section \ref{section:prescribed-zeros} we will give a converse of Lemma \ref{lem:h-null} in the case when $N$ is a prime power.
-We would know a great deal more if we knew what a more general converse might be.